In this drug factsheet:

 Allergic reaction: Some people have developed a serious allergic reaction called angioedema to this medication.
 Symptoms include swelling of the face, mouth (lips, gums, tongue), neck, throat, and upper airway.
 If these occur, seek immediate medical attention.

-Central nervous system (CNS) depressants: Taking CNS depressants such as opiates (e.g., morphine, codeine) and benzodiazepines (e.g., diazepam, lorazepam) while taking pregabalin could result in excessive sleepiness or drowsiness and even coma.
+Central nervous system (CNS) depressants: Taking CNS depressants such as opiates (e.g., morphine, codeine) and benzodiazepines (e.g., diazepam, lorazepam) or alcohol while taking pregabalin could result in excessive sleepiness or drowsiness and even coma.
 Talk to your doctor if you are taking these medications.

 Drowsiness/reduced alertness: Pregabalin may cause dizziness and drowsiness.
 Do not engage in activities requiring mental alertness, such as driving or operating machinery, until you know how this medication affects you.